Shocking aerial images show extent of tsunami devastation

 Aerial reconnaissance images have revealed shocking destruction on one of Tonga's islands caused by last month's volcanic eruption and tsunami.

-Most structures on Tonga's Atata Island appear to have been wiped out completely – however, a blue and white church remained miraculously intact.
+Most structures on Tonga's Atata Island appear to have been wiped out completely – however, a blue and white church remained remarkably intact.

 Australian Defence Force personnel conducting the reconnaissance were surprised to see so many people – including children – living on the island amid the devastation.